ContentMine/ami/AMI.md

 * AMI does not yet work with URLs but will RSN.
 Examples are provided, but download any additional files that you want to work with and put them in a directory (remember where it is, because you will need to tell AMI).
 * All exercises are from the commandline.
 By default this will be run from AMi's bin directory.https://bitbucket.org/petermr/ami/wiki/AMI_Tutorial
-* Suggest you work in pairs.
-The examples are biological, but don't worry.
-It may help slightly if one person is a bioscientist, so they can find examples.
+* The examples are biological, but don't worry.
-* find out whether your are running Windows or Mac/Unix.
-Also find out if you have a Java runtime.
-If not, find a partner who has.
-Windows people will use *.zip, the others *.tar.gz
+* Windows people will use *.zip, the others *.tar.gz

+* ''This tutorial dates from 2013-11 and may be outdated in places''.
+The main site is now https://bitbucket.org/petermr/ami-core/

 ## installation

+OUTDATED (we now also use *.deb)

 find https://bitbucket.org/petermr/xhtml2stm-dev/downloads and download your file.